OpenDataforWeb3/GIS/README.md

 - Unsupervised - for the most part
 - And the data is sparse and imbalanced as there are relatively few Sybils

-The above survey links to a list of published GNN:
+The above survey links to a list of published GNN papers having to do with fraud:

 [https://github.com/thunlp/gnnpapers](https://github.com/safe-graph/graph-fraud-detection-papers)